google/WebFundamentals/src/content/en/showcase/case-study/googleplus.markdown

 ### Results

-Without sacrificing performance Google+ were able to build a complex web app with rich UI.
+Without sacrificing performance, Google+ were able to build a complex web app with rich UI.
 The site is now faster and leaner than ever before.

 {% ytvideo MaQcCQQTs6E %}